scillidan/PM2-demo/_readme/streamlit-image-crop.md

 ![](../_media/streamlit-image-crop_cache.png)

- but now I mainly use `python39`.
+But now I mainly use `python39`.
 I don't want to reinstall `python38` on PC.
 So here's my reasoning.
 Actually, I want to use `pyenv`, but I meet some problems at present.

 ```sh
 scoop install python38